AntociM/proteam_ab_website/TESTING.md

 From which Chrome Developer Tools proved to be the most efficient, as it provided a wide range of device emulations.

 ## Compatibility
-The website was tested on Chrome, Edge, Mozilla Firefox. the functionality and appereance remains unchanged between these three on any device size.
+The website was tested on Chrome, Edge, Mozilla Firefox.
+The functionality and appereance remains unchanged between these three on any device size.
 Even though the website was written using fundamental HTML and CSS, it does not guarantee compatibility on other browsers.

 ## Lighthouse